sumandeb003/HTInjection/README.md

 **I thought of some rare conditions that can be used to trigger the above trojans.
 They are as follows:**

 1. **Echo Delay:** Imagine introducing a delay when the same data value appears consecutively.
-This can be interesting for testing repetitive data patterns.

 *Modification*: